 Carl fills his hours keeping up with his blog, staying on top of work for the radio station, and FaceTiming with his wife, who was eventually released and is now back in California.

-Having difficulty breathing is a signature symptom of the Coronavirus COVID-19
+Having difficulty breathing is a significant symptom of the Coronavirus COVID-19

 The signature symptom of Coronavirus COVID-19 is shortness of breath - which could be indicative of pneumonia, especially in individuals with existing chronic obstructive pulmonary disease and immunocompromised (weak immune system) conditions.